milessabin/shapeless/README.md

 **shapeless** is a type class and dependent type based generic programming library for Scala.

-This branch contains an early preview of shapeless 3 for Dotty/Scala 3.
+**This branch contains an early preview of shapeless 3 for Dotty/Scala 3**

 shapeless 3 was developed as part of a collaboration with Martin Odersky's group at EPFL LAMP to develop [language-level support][mirror] for generic